-The United States is one of only three nations in the world that does not guarantee paid family leave for working men and women.
+The United States is one of only three nations in the world that does not guarantee paid family leave for working folks.
 The Family and Medical Leave Act of 1993 requires larger employers to allow a new parent up to 12 weeks of unpaid leave after the birth of a child, which means the law only guarantees time off for new parents who can afford to take it.
-This woefully inadequate law leaves nearly half of working women without job protection if they choose to start or grow a family.
+This woefully inadequate law leaves nearly half of working folks without job protection if they choose to start or grow a family.

 All people, including adoptive parents and those caring for sick or injured family members, deserve quality time to nurture their children and care for their family members without the fear of financial instability.